robinostlund/volkswagencarnet-client/README.md

-# Python Volkswagen CarNet Client
+# Python Volkswagen Carnet Client
+## Information
+This is a python client that connects to Volkswagen Carnet.
+It allows you to retreive information about your vehicle and also allows you to start charging etc.

 ## Usage
 Get carnet information